(In alphabetical order by first name)

 Guildford School of Acting’s 2007 Principal’s Award Winner, Martine’s theatre credits include Mrs Cheveley in An Ideal Husband, Kate in Kiss Me Kate, Cherie in Bus Stop (Pitlochry Festival Theatre), Debbie in Swallow Your Pride (Torbay Pride Festival), Chava in Fiddler on the Roof (No 1 Tour), not to mention various stints as Princess and Fairy in pantomime.
 A singer also, Martine is a regular guest vocalist in various concert events as well as voiceover artist.

 Max studied drama at Manchester University and trained at Mountview.
-Max’s theatre credits include, The Trial (BAC - Total Theatre Award), Peer Gynt (Arcola), Journey’s End (West End), The Devil is an Ass (The White Bear).
+Max’s theatre credits include, The Trial (BAC: Total Theatre Award), Peer Gynt (Arcola), Journey’s End (West End), The Devil is an Ass (The White Bear).
 Max works regularly as a voiceover artist.
-He always enjoys reading for the Liars’ League.

 Actor and voiceover artist.
-Recent theatre includes In A Moment (Karen, ADC Theatre); Autumn Leaves (Julie, Barons Court); 3 roles for experimental company Le Nouveau Guignol; Memory of Water (Vi, Rose & Crown).
-V/o clients include BBC Children in Need, Punchdrunk + ENO Baylis, educational audio publishers, charities and corporate firms.
+Recent theatre includes Romeo and Juliet (Nurse; Leicester Square Theatre).
+New writing roles include In A Moment (Karen; ADC Theatre); Autumn Leaves (Julie; Barons Court); three roles for experimental company Le Nouveau Guignol; and numerous rehearsed readings.
+Voiceover clients include BBC Children in Need and educational audio publishers.

 Nicky Diss trained at The Bridge TTC.
 Credits include: The Railway Children (Image Musical Theatre); Two (Dispense Theatre); Arthur of Camelot (Place Theatre, Bedford); Romeo and Juliet (Ashcroft Theatre); Caucasian Chalk Circle (The Space); A Midsummer Night's Dream, Sense and Sensibility, A Christmas Carol and Cranford at Christmas (Chapterhouse Theatre Company).

-Stories Read: "Honor Alone" by Melanie White, "How to Survive the Olympics With a Broken Heart" by Rosalind Stopps.
+Stories read: "Honor Alone" by Melanie White, "How to Survive the Olympics With a Broken Heart" by Rosalind Stopps, "Best out of 20" by Simon Barker, "Kalimantan" by Lisa Beyt, "Portrait of the Artist as a Young Pig" by Bernard O'Keeffe.

 Patsy Prince trained at RADA and King's College London.
 Most recently she appeared in Culture Shock, a feature film directed by Steve Balderson which premiered at Raindance 2012.
 Theatre credits include: Voices From September 11th (The Old Vic), Like Being Killed (Actors’Centre NYC) and Hidden Voices (Paradoxos Theatre Co., National Tour).
-She has a website at: www.patsyprince.com
+Her website is www.patsyprince.com

-Stories Read: "The Museum of the Future" by Richard Meredith, "Automatic Upgrade" by Maggie Womersley, "The Bad Boy" by Emily Cleaver, "The Summer My Mother Made Me Pretend I Was a Lesbian" by Hedy Zimra, "Human Resources" by E. P. Henderson, "Truthteller" by Jeffrey Green, and "Love Says Truth" by Richard Smyth
+Stories read: "The Museum of the Future" by Richard Meredith, "Automatic Upgrade" by Maggie Womersley, "The Bad Boy" by Emily Cleaver, "The Summer My Mother Made Me Pretend I Was a Lesbian" by Hedy Zimra, "Human Resources" by E. P. Henderson, "Truthteller" by Jeffrey Green, and "Love Says Truth" by Richard Smyth, "Bells of St Clements" by Ian Green, "Skimming the Surface" by Sarah Evans.

-Stories Read: "Love is a Frozen God" by Josh McDonald, "Tries to Cook and Eat Gordon Ramsay" by Francois Castile, "The Patience of a Saint" by Jonathan Pinnock, "Christmas Future" by Niall Boyce, "Alternative Navigations" by Nichol Wilmor, "The Torture Orchestra" by Sarah Ellender, "Black Holes, White Dwarfs" by Sam Carter, "The Baron and the Porcelain Throne" by Peter Browning, "Ten Years On" by Rob Ganley, "Rowly's Rabbit" by Graeme McFarlane, "An Account of Six Poisonings" by Nichol Wilmor, "Foul" by Jack Fox, "Hélène and Desire" by Joshan Esfandiari Martin, "The Miller's Tale" by Richard Smyth, "Colours" by Graham Buchan, "God Grant me the Serenity" by Owen Booth.
+Stories read: "Love is a Frozen God" by Josh McDonald, "Tries to Cook and Eat Gordon Ramsay" by Francois Castile, "The Patience of a Saint" by Jonathan Pinnock, "Christmas Future" by Niall Boyce, "Alternative Navigations" by Nichol Wilmor, "The Torture Orchestra" by Sarah Ellender, "Black Holes, White Dwarfs" by Sam Carter, "The Baron and the Porcelain Throne" by Peter Browning, "Ten Years On" by Rob Ganley, "Rowly's Rabbit" by Graeme McFarlane, "An Account of Six Poisonings" by Nichol Wilmor, "Foul" by Jack Fox, "Hélène and Desire" by Joshan Esfandiari Martin, "The Miller's Tale" by Richard Smyth, "Colours" by Graham Buchan, "God Grant me the Serenity" by Owen Booth, "Musique" by Barry McKinley, "Palio" by Liam Hogan, "Call Centre" by Graham Buchan, "Vertigo" by Ian Green, "Obviously 3 Believers" by Darren Lee, "Rock Bottom" by David McGrath, "Gerald the Absolute Swine" by Geoffry Heptonstall, "33,333rd Time Lucky" by Jim Cogan, "Moonpeel" by Anton Rose.

 Rachel came to London from Canada to get her BA from the Royal Academy of Dramatic Art in 2007.
 She graduated last year, and traveled around the country for nine months playing Juliet with Pilot Theatre.
 Back in London she’s thrilled to be part of Liars League because stories are where it’s at.